stat6250-s17/course-questions-wiki/week-06/README.md

 [Course Textbook Chapter 12, Problem 1]
-- Question (cyuan10-stat6250): Can you merge together two table sets with different number of records?
-- Answer (cyuan10-stat6250): Yes, in one-to-one merging for example will simply take the first observation from one table and merge with the first observation from the second table and so on - they do not have to be of equal number of observations.
 * *Question (aalshehry−stat6250):* What is the right way to concatenate two datasets in a new one?
 * *Answer (aalshehry−stat6250):* By using the following syntax:
 ```SAS